-Here at Absaroka Tannery, we have began to produce rawhide which is created using organic materials.
+Here at Absaroka Tannery, we produce rawhide which is created using organic materials.
 Elk, deer, antelope, moose and beef hides are hand scraped to remove the hair, we then neutralize in food grade white vinegar so there are no harmful chemicals to deal with.
 If you would like to order some, please go to our web site at www.absarokawesterndesign.com.

 So now you just received this hard stiff piece of rawhide and are wondering how in the heck do I get this soft enough to use.
 I have received many calls from clients asking how to best rehydrate the rawhide.
 This is the best method I have used….